CRS-Diff: Controllable Remote Sensing Image Generation with Diffusion Model: Experiments

 \subsection{Evaluation metrics}

-We utilize four metrics to assess the effectiveness of image generation under the single text condition, namely the Inception Score (IS)\cite{salimans2016improved}, the Fréchet Inception Distance (FID)\cite{heusel2017gans}, the CLIP Score\cite{radford2021learning}, and the Overall Accuracy (OA)\cite{Xu_2023} for zero-shot classification.
+For text-to-image generation tasks, we utilize four metrics to assess the effectiveness of image generation under the single text condition, namely the Inception Score (IS) \cite{salimans2016improved}, the Fréchet Inception Distance (FID) \cite{heusel2017gans}, the CLIP Score \cite{radford2021learning}, and the Overall Accuracy (OA) \cite{xu2023txt2img} for zero-shot classification.
 We evaluate the performance of our proposed method and the baselines under identical settings.